We bring the solution to you!

 What is Mediation?

 Mediation is a form of Alternative Dispute Resolution that has been used for over 2000 years.
 Its origins date back to Ancient Greece, where there were appointed members of society that would intervene and assist citizens with their disputes.
 This was done to maintain peace and order within their society.
-This cultural method of the Ancient Greek peoples has not only remained a valuable part of their society, but become very popular all over the world in modern time.
+This cultural method of the Ancient Greek peoples has not only remained a valuable part of their society, but has become very popular all over the world in modern time.
 The United States adopted the method in the 1960s when laborers began to strike and demand better pay and conditions.
 Because of the success found in mediation with those labor dispute issues, mediation has been adopted by most US Courts.
 The use of mediation helps to lighten the burden on the judicial system, and resolve conflicts in the earlier stages, rather than moving the cases all the way to the trial phase; which is very costly to parties/courts.

 Modern day mediators are far more than village elders calming arguments about cattle.
 Most mediators are highly educated professionals trained in the art and methods of dispute resolution.
 They are well equipped to find the issues that are sometimes not the issues the parties are stating, but more underlying issues that needed assistance being discovered and defined.
 Mediators are able to clarify issues, address them, and assist the parties in discovering unique and customized solutions to their issues.
 The mediator is always neutral and has the sole goal of ensuring all parties are able to make informed and empowered decisions.
 The mediator takes full control of the tone and rhythms of the communications, but never the ending result.
 All results of mediation are determined by the clients.